EDIBLE NASTURTIUMS: LEAVES, STEMS, FLOWERS, AND CAPERS

 • Traditionally, they have been valued for their antimicrobial properties.

-NASTURTIUM EGG SALAD
+NASTURTIUM AND BEAN SALAD

 Tear up nasturtium petals and leaves and mix them into your favorite egg salad recipe.
 The color of the petals will stay vibrant for a couple of days - or mix them in right before serving.